posheadig/Critical-Data-Framework/README.md

 ## Demonstration Videos

+###Demo 1: Node Weight Change Impact

 [![Demo 1: Node Weight Change Impact](https://img.youtube.com/vi/w1ACORJNVp4/0.jpg)](https://www.youtube.com/watch?v=w1ACORJNVp4)

 This demo showcases how changing the weight of a node affects the response of a Large Language Model (LLM).
 It provides a practical example of the framework's critique on data value and representation.

+###Demo 2: Weight Discrepancies and Arbitrage Opportunity

 [![Demo 2: Weight Discrepancies and Arbitrage Opportunity](https://img.youtube.com/vi/65zHikzmyQs/0.jpg)](https://www.youtube.com/watch?v=65zHikzmyQs)

 The second demo illustrates the effect of weight discrepancies and arbitrage opportunities on shifting the response of the LLM, highlighting the framework's use of arbitrage as a critical lens.

-### Demo 3: Large Scale Application
+### Demo 3: Large Scale Dataset

 [![Video Title](https://img.youtube.com/vi/v3d7eWChAQ8/0.jpg)](https://www.youtube.com/watch?v=v3d7eWChAQ8)

-Demonstrating the framework's concepts on a larger scale, this video combines the effects of node weight changes and arbitrage opportunities, showcasing the extensive application of the Critical Data Framework.
+Demonstrating the framework's concepts on a larger scale using a Kaggle NLP training dataset, this video combines the effects of node weight changes and arbitrage opportunities, showcasing the extensive application of the Critical Data Framework.